DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for Week 4 NFL predictions

-DraftKings Pick6 promo code: Play $5, get $50 in bonus picks for NFL picks on Friday, September 26
+DraftKings Pick6 promo code: Play $5, get $50 in bonus picks for NFL, CFB picks on Saturday, September 27

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required